MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 5. Select **Next** at the bottom of the screen.

 ## Upload images

-Now let's move on to the image upload step in building an object detection AI model.
+Now let's move on to the image upload step.
 The pictures you collected ahead of time will now come in handy because you need to upload them to AI Builder.

 1. Prepare your images in a folder on your computer, and make sure they follow the qualitative and quantitative [guidance](collect-images.md).
 1. In AI Builder, select **Add Images**.